AlphaBeta906/UUN/src/docs/world/mitnavner.md

     <div>
         {% include "warning.njk" %}
         <span>
             Please be advised that Mitnavner has a higher concentration of argon than usual conditions.
 Exposure to argon can irritate the eyes.
-It is required for people by the UUN to wear special masks and glasses to prevent this condition.
+It is required for people by the UUN to wear special glasses to prevent this condition.
         </span>
     </div>
 </div>